machaju/sdl-pong/README.md

 By default, the target set  is set to "web", which will build .js files instead of a c++ executable.

-Change this line from "web" to "auto".
+Change this line in [CMakeLists.txt](CMakeLists.txt) from "web" to "auto".
 ```
 #edit this line to change compile target
 set(EXPORT_TARGET "auto")